ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/parquet-arrow-avro-orc.md

-# Working with Parquet, Avro, Arrow and ORC data in ClickHouse
+# Working with Parquet, Avro, Arrow, and ORC data in ClickHouse

 ###### tags: `Data-formats`

-Apache has released multiple data formats actively used in analytics environments, including most popular [Parquet](https://parquet.apache.org/), [Avro](https://avro.apache.org/), [Arrow](https://arrow.apache.org/), and [Orc](https://orc.apache.org/).
+Apache has released multiple data formats actively used in analytics environments, including the most popular [Parquet](https://parquet.apache.org/), [Avro](https://avro.apache.org/), [Arrow](https://arrow.apache.org/), and [Orc](https://orc.apache.org/).
 ClickHouse supports importing and exporting data using any from that list.

 ## Working with Parquet data